|

 including Quercus, Rhus,

-Robinia, Pinus, Crataegus,
+Robinia, Pinus, Crataegus, and Carya.

 Major Works by Ashe